choudharyuzair2126/choudharyuzair2126/README.md

 - **[Music Player Backend](https://github.com/choudharyuzair2126/Music_App-Server_Side)**:Also completed the backend for a music app, focusing on delivering a scalable and efficient solution.
 - **[Shopping App](https://github.com/choudharyuzair2126/Shopping_App-with-Firebase)**: An intuitive shopping app with a 'Buy Now' feature that integrates with email and messaging services.
 - **[AI Chat App](https://github.com/choudharyuzair2126/Gemini-Ai)**: Developed an AI app similar to ChatGPT and Google Gemini, focusing on delivering conversational AI experiences.
+- **[ToDo App](https://github.com/choudharyuzair2126/Todo-App-With-Firebase)**: Developed a todo app where you can save articles or notes with title and description or details you can delete that article or note and also edit them.

 Feel free to explore my repositories to see more of my work!